Core Web Vitals – and How to Improve Them

 INP (Interaction to Next Paint)

 INP measures interactivity — how quickly the page responds when a user clicks, taps, or types.
-It replaced FID in March 2024 because INP captures the full responsiveness picture across the entire visit (FID only measured the first interaction).
+It replaced FID in March 2024 because INP captures responsiveness across the entire visit, not just the first interaction.
+Good is 200 ms or less.

 INP scoreRating